 Bharat Ratna Avul Pakir Jainulabdeen Abdul Kalam, generally known as Dr. A.P.J.
 Abdul Kalam, was the 11th President of India (2002-07).
 He was elected against Lakshmi Sehgal in 2002 and had support from both the Bharatiya Janata Party and the Indian National Congress, the two leading parties of Indian politics.
 By profession he was a scientist and an administrator in India.
 He worked with Indian Space Research Organisation (ISRO) and Defense Research and Development Organisation (DRDO) as an aerospace engineer before becoming the President of India.
 His work on the development of launch vehicle and ballistic missile technology had earned him the name of the 'Missile Man of India'.
 The Pokhran-II nuclear tests conducted in India in 1998 after the age-long original nuclear test of 1974 saw him in a pivotal political, organisational and technical role.

 Dr. A.P.J.
 Abdul Kalam was born to a poor Tamil Muslim family on 15 October 1931 at Rameswaram in the state of Tamil Nadu, India.
 His father, Jainulabdeen, was a boat owner, and his mother, Ashiamma, was a homemaker.
 He started working at a young age to support his father.
 He received average grades in school but was seen as a hardworking and bright student with a strong desire to learn things.
 He used to study for hours, especially mathematics.
 He completed his schooling from Rameshwaram Elementary School.
 In 1954 he graduated in Physics from St. Joseph's College in Tiruchirappalli, which was then affiliated to the University of Madras.
 Thereafter in 1955 he moved to Madras and joined the Madras Institute of Technology and studied aerospace engineering.
 His dream was to become a fighter pilot but he was ranked ninth while the IAF offered only eight slots.
-He is a bachelor.
+He was a bachelor.

 Journey and Achievements as a Scientist

 - After completing his graduation in 1960, Dr. A.P.J.
-Abdul Kalam joined as a scientist in Defense Research and Development Organization's Aeronautical Development Establishment.
+Abdul Kalam joined as a scientist in Defense Research and Development Organisation's Aeronautical Development Establishment.

 - At the very start of his career, he designed a small helicopter for the Indian army.